Quick review of four free-to-use MiniTool software.

 - There is an extensive list of video and audio formats for you to choose from.
 With a convenient search function as well.
 There’s even a whole list of phone models, with optimum video sizes, for you to pick from.

 - There is a screen recording function incorporated into the programme.

 - After being spoilt rotten by the blazing speed of ShadowMaker and uTube Downloader, I found the conversion speed here rather slow.
 To be clear, it’s not unbearable, but I thought it would be much faster.
-On this, I should highlight that it typically takes me thereabout the same time to do a similar conversion in, say, Premiere Pro.
+On this, I should highlight that it typically takes me thereabout the same time to do a similar conversion in, say, Adobe Premiere Pro.
 But it would require significantly more steps.

 - There is a noticeable drop in audio quality when I downsized/converted one of my own videos.
 After checking, I didn’t find any option that enables me to preserve audio quality.